robolectric/robolectric/robolectric-processor/README.md

 ### Constraint enforcement

-The test-driven development process typically takes the form of a series of concentric circles:

-* develop
-* compile
-* unit test
-* integration test
-* user test

-Each of these stages may uncover problems that require looping back to the first stage (development).
-As each of these stages represents a progressively more advanced stage of development, with correspondingly higher overheads involved if a return to the development stage is required.
-So in the interests of maximizing development efficiency it is best to catch as many bugs as possible as early as possible in the cycle.
-Why wait to find a bug at integration test time that could have been tested for at unit testing time, or better still at compile time?

-RAP employs this philosophy and attempts to shorten the development cycle by moving some tests to compile time.
-There are a number of usages and constraints implicit in Robolectric's annotation model that cannot be expressed using the simple type system in the annotations themselves.
-RAP detects violations of these constraints and enforces them at compile time, short-circuiting the need for unit tests or integration tests.
+There are a number of usages and constraints implicit in Robolectric's annotation model which if violated will introduce bugs.
+Many of these cannot be expressed using the simple type system in the annotations themselves.
+Testing for violations of these constraints at present is enforced by unit tests such as `RobolectricWiringTest`.

+RAP employs the philosophy that the earlier in the development cycle you can perform these tests, the better.
+RAP allows detection of constraint violations at *compile time* rather than during unit testing, which helps to further shorten the development cycle.

 Constraints currently enforced by RAP are: